 Based on the foregoing, the 9th Circuit reversed the district court’s order dismissing the action for lack of personal jurisdiction and remanded the case with instructions to deny the defendant’s forum non conveniens motion on the merits.

 The case is Global Commodities Trading Grp, Inc. v.
 Beneficio De Arroz Choloma, S.A., Court No. 18-16026, decided on August 26, 2020 by the Ninth Circuit Court of Appeals.

-Legal document translation service All Language Alliance, Inc. provide certified translations from Spanish to English and certified translation services from English to Spanish in international contract dispute cases.
+Legal document translation service All Language Alliance, Inc. provides certified translations from Spanish to English and certified translation services from English to Spanish in international contract dispute cases, including maritime contract disputes.
 We also supply Spanish deposition interpreters for in-person deposition and for remote depositions via Zoom.